-Child friendly youth justice interventions should be experienced by children as supportive and in their best interests; children should regard the process of supervision as legitimate.

-Children should understand the purpose of supervision and recognise the longer term benefits for themselves of engaging with the supervisory process.
+Youth justice interventions should be experienced by children as supportive and in their best interests; children should regard the process of supervision as legitimate.
+Children should understand the purpose of supervision and recognise the longer-term benefits for themselves of engaging with the supervisory process.